terryaney/KatApp.Provider/katapp documentation.md

 input table management

 In Views section:
     mention scoping
     explain thisClass - put a link inside KatApp Properties pointing to this documentation where it talks about DOM element, add link too to template css scoping explain {id}/thisview - Put link to KatApp Events so that there is example on how to use

-default options (any other methods off of KatApp.* ?)
+default options (any other methods off of static KatApp? (trace,ping,defaultOptions))

 Templates
     scoping CSS - .katapp-css
-Talk about how templates can override each other
-Talk about the 'template type' property so can have diff template name but still 'processed as base'
+    Talk about how templates can override each other Talk about the 'template type' property so can have diff template name but still 'processed as base'

 CODE TODO - get rid of ejs-output, ejs-visiblity table and use rbl-value , rbl-display